unibo-spe/spe-slides/content/02-kotlin/_index.md

 * *fields* **are** the object's state
 * *properties* are a way to **access/change** the object's state

-It's considered a good practice in languages without properties (Java in particular) to hide (*incapsulate*) fields (Object's actual state) and provide access only via `get`/`set` methods: the actual state representation may change with no change to the API.
+It's considered a good practice in languages without properties (Java in particular) to hide (*encapsulate*) fields (Object's actual state) and provide access only via `get`/`set` methods: the actual state representation may change with no change to the API.

 In Kotlin, fields are entirely hidden, and cannot be exposed in any way, enforcing the aforementioned convention at the language level.